hiulit/barcelona-bicycle-anchor-points/docs/apiHelper.md

 ## getAnchorByFeatureProperty(key, value)

-Returns a `Array` with `LatLng Objects` from a given feature property key and feature property value.
+Returns a `Array` with `LatLng` objects from a given feature property key and feature property value.

 ### Parameters